 The easiest present you can buy someone at Christmas is booze, and you can’t go wrong with the selection of bottles and cans at Ad Hoc on Edge Street.
 The range includes plenty of familiar old and new world wines (think Aussie shiraz or French Chardonnay) as well as trendy pet nats and labels from lesser-known wineries in Eastern Europe, Georgia and even Scandinavia.
 They also stock a great range of local craft beers and ciders, plus hard liquor from across the globe.
 Corkage is only a fiver to drink as well, if you need a moment’s respite from the Xmas shopping.

 Ad Hoc, 28 Edge St, Manchester M4 1HN

 Sustainable Womenswear at Beaumont Organic

-Still one of Manchester’s most sustainable women’s wear store, Beaumont Organic is luxury fashion with contemporary design, using responsibly sourced materials and fabrics.
+Still one of Manchester’s most sustainable women’s wear stores, Beaumont Organic is luxury fashion with contemporary design, made from responsibly sourced fabrics.
 An oasis of all things minimal with a nod to the Mediterranean right in the centre of the Northern Quarter.
 Pay a visit for womenswear, accessories, homeware treats and in-house events.